sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must have relevant training for all roles within the TRE organisation, and the ability to deliver this training.
+* - You must ensure that relevant training is available for all roles within the TRE organisation.
   - This may include, for instance, cyber security training, GDPR training, and higher level training for system operators.
-    Specific training should be designed for roles such as Senior Information Risk Owner, Data Asset owner.
+    Specialised roles are likely to need more tailored training.
     Identification of these specialities should be done through a systematic training needs analysis.
     Specific training may also be required based on the data or data provider such as GCP.
   - Mandatory